Rí: Ard Rí

 According to tradition, the high king was originally crowned at Lia Fáil upon the Hill of Tara in Meath, in the Kingdom of Mide.
 When stood upon by a candidate for the throne, if they were the rightful High King of Ireland, the stone monument was said to loudly roar in joy.
-The stone was supposedly split by the sword of Cuchulain when it refused to acknowledge his preferred candidate Lugaid Riab nDerg, following which it never called out again.
+The stone was supposedly split by the sword of Cú Chulainn when it refused to acknowledge his preferred candidate Lugaid Riab nDerg, following which it never called out again.